anacecyflores/GetHigher/README.md

 # Roles:
 <br>
-Mason: Incorporated Google Job Search Api into website's database, connected routes, data expert.
+Mason: Worked with the Models to integrate mysql as our database.
+Incorporated Google Job Search Api, maintained tables on local and live deployments, data expert.
 <br>
 Ethan: Created quiz and quiz results to match user interest while sortung results into career choices.
+Built the alignment system.
 <br>
-Cristian: Worked Views component of the MVC: CSS and Tailwind expert.
+Cristian: Worked the Views component of the MVC: CSS and Tailwind expert.
 Incorporated calendar feature and local storage saving.
+Developed the UI to be responsive and easy to use.
+Maintained features to be scalable on any screen size.
 <br>
-Ana: Worked on the ReadMe, Controllers, routed apges to each info login/ log out functunality.
+Ana: Worked on the Controllers aspect of the MVC: connected routes using RESTful api operations.
+Designed page to page functionality.
+Used sessions/cookies to ensure login/log out capabilities.

 # Challenges